mirayatech/tic-tac-emoji/README.md

 The project could be improved by adding sound effects and background music.
 I think it would also be cool to highlight the three rows that the user got to win, to show at the end who won.

+## 🐛 Bug
+- The game doesn't work on Android

 ## 🚦 Running the Project

 To run the project in your local environment, follow these steps: